Picture: Cong Abbey in County Mayo

 Mayo is home to some fantastic historic buildings.
 Here is just a selection of the examples on our Chronicles database.
 Did you know that you can connect your Ancestor to a Building?
 CLICK HERE for an instructional video which explains the process.

 Ballina Workhouse is one of nine Union Workhouses located in Mayo.
 All 163 Irish Workhouses are on our Database of Chronicles.
 Most people in these communities would have had some sort of connection to these institutions, either as inmates, staff, members of the board of guardians, or even having been born in the lying-in hospitals.
-The other three County Mayo Workhouses are located in Ballinrobe, Belmullet, Castlebar, Claremorris, Killala, Newport, Swinford, and Westport.
+The other eight County Mayo Workhouses are located in Ballinrobe, Belmullet, Castlebar, Claremorris, Killala, Newport, Swinford, and Westport.

 The picturesque village of Cong is best known as a filming location for The Quiet Man but locals know that the real attraction here is the 7th century monastic settlement of Cong Abbey.